nucleuslabs/form-capacitor/README.md

-We have used formik and redux-forms which are great form state management libraries with many features and they make managing forms much easier but the complexity and amount of fields in our forms caused too many re-renders so we decided to try to make a form library that could handle re-renders using mobx.
-We also wanted to use standard validation syntax between front-end and back-end.
+We have used formik and redux-forms which are great form state management libraries with many features and they make managing forms much easier but the complexity and amount of fields in our forms caused too performance issues including many re-renders so we decided to try to make a generic form library that could handle re-renders using a mobx-state-tree.
+We also wanted to use standard validation syntax between front-end and back-end using json-schema.

 ## Testing